ilkovs/Customer-View-Bamazon/README.md

 **Description**

 This application implements a simple command line based storefront using the npm inquirer package and the MySQL database backend together with the npm mysql package.
-The application presents two interfaces: customer and manager.
+The application presents customer interface.

 **MySQL Database**